danielah05/UndertaleDecomp/README.md

 ## Recommended Branches
 Branch | Description
 --------|--------
 [main](https://github.com/danielah05/UndertaleDecomp/tree/main) | Main branch with many enhancements and bug fixes, this is the most recommended one for a stable and improved modding/playing experience.
+[View a list of enhancements here!](https://github.com/danielah05/UndertaleDecomp/blob/main/ENHANCEMENTS.md)
 [vanilla](https://github.com/danielah05/UndertaleDecomp/tree/vanilla) | Version of the main branch but with any of the decomp exclusive features and enhancements removed.
 Recommended for a as vanilla as possible UNDERTALE modding experience.

 ### Main Contributors